Tickle in Throat: Causes, Symptoms, and Effective Treatments

 Secondly, those who frequently experience respiratory infections, such as the common cold, flu, or sinusitis, may often find a tickle in their throat as a symptom.
 This is usually due to inflammation and irritation caused by the infection.

 Lastly, individuals exposed to dry air, particularly in the winter months or in arid climates, may be more susceptible to a tickle in the throat.
 Dry air can cause dehydration and dry out the throat, leading to a tickle or itch.
-Similarly, GERD or who take certain medications may also frequently experience a tickle in their throat.
+Similarly, people with GERD or people who take certain medications may also frequently experience a tickle in their throat.

 When Should You See a Doctor for a Tickle in the Throat?